davidly/ArmOS/README.md

 # ArmOS
-Runs Linux Arm64 binaries on other platforms including Windows on AMD64/ARM64, Linux on RISC-V, etc.
+Runs Linux Arm64 binaries on other platforms including Windows on x32/AMD64/ARM64, Linux on RISC-V, Linux on Arm32, etc.

 ArmOS is a C++ app that can load and run standard/ELF Linux Arm64 binaries on other platforms.
 It emulates the Arm64 ISA and Linux syscalls sufficiently for many apps to work.

 ## Caveats
 * Only a subset (perhaps 30%) of Base and SIMD&FP instructions are implemented.
 Specifically, those instructions the g++ and Rust compilers emit for the test apps in this repo along with their language runtimes.
 It's not too hard to find new C++ or Rust programs that won't run because the instructions they require aren't implemented.
 * Linux emulation is limited to one core with one thread.
-Syscalls for time, file system, and other basic services exist, but there is no support for threads, child process creation, networking, and a long list of other basic system services.
+Syscalls for time, file system, mmap, brk, and other basic services exist, but there is no support for threads, child process creation, networking, and a long list of other basic system services.
 * Apps must be linked static; ArmOS doesn't load dependent libraries at runtime.
 Use -static with ld or g++.
 Use -C target-feature=+crt-static for Rust apps.

 ## Usage